-Because most of the residents of New London are contract workers with few families, Holmes had to supply his own Baker St Irregulars, sending mobiles in the form of street urchins or layabouts.
+Because most of the residents of New London are 'fly in-fly out' contract workers with few families, Holmes had to supply his own Baker St Irregulars, sending mobiles in the form of street urchins or layabouts.
 This practice caused a few puzzles for authorities as perhaps children should be at school and the itinerants to be working.

 The case of the Blue haired League

 One morning I was having my breakfast while Holmes was perusing the local paper.

 As he started to read the positions vacant, he remarked, "There is that advertisement for a blue-haired man again."